Marcel Lambert: Life and career

 Lambert was born in St. Albert, to a French Canadian father and a Belgian mother.
-He served in the 14th Armoured Regiment (Calgary Regiment) during World War II and participated in (and survived) the Dieppe Raid.
+He served in the 14th Armoured Regiment (Calgary Regiment) during the Second World War and participated in (and survived) the Dieppe Raid.
 He achieved the rank of lieutenant colonel.

 After returning to Alberta, he was named a Rhodes Scholar in 1946 and in 1947 he entered Hertford College, Oxford (University of Oxford) to study law.

 Lambert was a candidate for the Alberta Progressive Conservatives in the 1952 provincial election, but failed to win a seat in the provincial legislature.

 He was first elected to the House of Commons of Canada as Progressive Conservative Member of Parliament (MP) from the riding of Edmonton West in the 1957 election.
 He was returned in the nine following elections, and remained an MP until his retirement prior to the 1984 election.

 Lambert served as Parliamentary Secretary to the Minister of National Defence from 1957 to 1958, and as Parliamentary Secretary to the Minister of National Revenue until 1962.

 Following the defeat of Speaker Roland Michener in the 1962 election, Lambert was nominated to the position of speaker of the House of Commons by Prime Minister John Diefenbaker.

 Lambert presided over the House of Commons during a tenuous minority government situation.
 As speaker, Lambert strove to be very correct in his interpretation of standing orders, ruling opposition questions out of order during Question Period if they were not strict inquiries and strayed at all into argumentation.
 This displeased the Opposition and led to his rulings being appealed unsuccessfully.